 The components of the debt brake are anchored in Article 126 of the Federal Constitution:

-- Principle: The Confederation shall maintain its receipts and expenditure in balance over the longer term.
+- Principle: The Confederation shall maintain its receipts and expenditure in balance at all times.

 - Expenditure rule: The ceiling for total expenditure that is to be approved in the budget is based on the expected receipts after taking account of the economic situation.